mgkid3310/AWESome/README.md

 pulseWidth: Pulse width of radar beam in micro seconds (default: 1.25)
 azimuthBeamwidth: Azimuth beam width in degrees (default: 2.2)
 elevationBeamwidth: Elevation beam width in degrees (default: 3.8)

+Military ATC radar includes tools for GCI.
+When clicking on
+radar markers on map, a circle will appear around the marker
+and lines will be displayed from friendly/civilian aircraft
+to bogie/bandit aircraft.
+Bearing, distance, radial speed,
+altitude difference and relative vertical speed will be shown
+for ATC controller to provide target information to pilots or
+coordinate intercepts.
 &nbsp;

 4. ATIS (Automatic Terminal Information Service)